Contents / Sommaire

 UVA or UVB protection, SPF, PPD, PA+,… what are the meaning of all of these?
 This article will tell you everything you need to know!

-This article is the third part of the in-process Sunscreens and Your Skin series which deals with everything related to sunscreens (how they work, how to use them, how to choose them…).
+This article is the third part of the Sunscreens and Your Skin series which deals with everything related to sunscreens (how they work, how to use them, how to choose them…).

 In the previous articles from the series, I have discussed: